Access and Use Information

 The Vanderbilt Libraries serve all Vanderbilt students, faculty, and staff (full and part-time).
 A Vanderbilt ID card is presented for the purpose of borrowing materials.
 Employees of Vanderbilt Temporary Services do not have borrowing privileges.
 An active VUNetID is used to access electronic materials from off-campus locations.
 An OwenID and password is used to access Owen restricted databases.

 Emeritus Faculty retain full faculty borrowing and library privileges.
 Retirees (faculty and staff) have courtesy borrowing privileges.
-Retirees should contact Library Administration, (615) 322-7100, to arrange for library borrowing privileges.
+Retirees should contact the library administration office, 611 Central Library (615-322-3478), to arrange for library borrowing privileges.
 Retirees without VUnetIDs are not eligible for remote access to licensed electronic resources.

 Spouses of current Vanderbilt faculty, Vanderbilt faculty emeriti, staff and students, as well as domestic partners have courtesy and borrowing privileges.
 Dependent children of current staff and faculty are welcome to use the library on site but do not have borrowing privileges.